Schengen Area

-The Schengen Area has a population of more than 450 million people and an area of about 4,595,000 km2.
+The Schengen Area is bounded by the Atlantic Ocean to the west, the Arctic Ocean to the north, the Black Sea to the east, and the Mediterranean Sea to the south.
+It shares land borders with Belarus, Moldova, Russia, Turkey, and Ukraine to the east, and Albania, Bosnia and Herzegovina, Montenegro, North Macedonia and Serbia to the south.
+It has a population of more than 450 million people and an area of about 4,595,000 km2.
 About 1.7 million people commute to work across an internal European border each day, and in some regions these international commuters constitute up to a third of the workforce.
 In 2015, there were 1.3 billion crossings of Schengen borders in total.
 57 million crossings were due to the transport of goods by road, with a value of €2.8 trillion.
 The decrease in the cost of trade due to Schengen varies from 0.42% to 1.59% depending on geography, trade partners, and other factors.

-Countries outside of the Schengen Area also benefit.
-States in the Schengen Area have strengthened border controls with non-Schengen countries.
+The Schengen Area is the world's most visited travel zone, accounting for the vast majority of Europe's 793 million international tourist arrivals in 2025.
+Citizens from around 60 visa-exempt nations can enter the area without a visa for up to 90 days within any 180-day period.
+Access for third-country nationals is regulated via the Schengen visa, which is valid for travel across all member states.
+Schengen member states processed 11.7 million visa applications in 2024, issuing approximately 9.7 million visas to travellers from around the world.
+The area encompasses nearly 9,000 kilometres of external land borders alongside more than 42,000 kilometres of maritime coastlines.
+External border infrastructure, frequently referred to as "Fortress Europe", includes over 2,000 kilometres of physical walls and fences constructed across 12 member states to prevent irregular migration.
+Operational coordination and surveillance at these perimeters are managed by Frontex, the European Border and Coast Guard Agency.
+The European Union launched the automated Entry/Exit System (EES) in 2025 to replace physical passport stamps for non-Schengen nationals by logging biometric profiles, specifically fingerprints and facial images.
+EU authorities are also developing the European Travel Information and Authorisation System (ETIAS), which will require mandatory pre-travel security screenings for visa-exempt visitors starting in 2027.

 History

 European borders prior to Schengen

 Before World War I, most countries of the world, including those in Europe, had lax border policies, facilitating such educational trips as the Grand Tour amongst the wealthy.

 Visas became commonplace during the interwar period, as did border controls.
 After World War II, however, customs unions arose between various European countries.
 The Nordic countries allowed free movement and residence between them in 1954, and the countries of Benelux opened their mutual borders in 1960.
 This reflected a greater trend towards European integration; the European Communities (EC), the predecessor of the EU, were established in the 1950s for economic cooperation, though they did not deal with border control issues.